-The Licensee shall properly operate and maintain the certified facility and systems of treatment and control (and related appurtenances) that are installed and used by the Licensee to achieve compliance with these Conditions, as required by the final order of certification, these Conditions, or a post-certification amendment or modification.
-This provision includes the operation of backup or auxiliary facilities or similar systems when necessary to achieve compliance with the final order of certification, these Conditions, or a post-certification amendment or modification.
-Further, the Licensee shall take all reasonable steps to minimize any adverse impact resulting from noncompliance with any limitation specified in this certification, including such accelerated or additional monitoring as necessary to determine the nature and impact of the noncomplying event.
+The Licensee shall properly operate and maintain the Certified Facility and systems of treatment and control (and related appurtenances) that are installed and used by the Licensee to achieve compliance with these Conditions, as required by the final order of Certification, these Conditions, or a post-certification Amendment or Modification.
+This provision includes the operation of backup or auxiliary facilities or similar systems when necessary to achieve compliance with the final order of Certification, these Conditions, or a post-certification Amendment or Modification.

 [Rule 62-4.160(6), F.A.C.]

 XXXII.
+DECOMMISSIONING

+Prior to decommissioning, the Licensee shall submit a plan for decommissioning the Certified Facilities to the Department within 90 days of ceasing operations.
+The decommissioning plan shall, at a minimum, address the following:

+1. The anticipated timeline of decommissioning and demolition activities.

+2. A description of demolition activities and potential authorizations necessary to complete demolition.

+3. Management and disposal of any known and/or discovered contamination.

+4. Management and disposal of known and/or discovered hazardous materials including lead-based paint and asbestos-containing materials.

+5. A schedule for when the Site Assessment will be performed and when the Site Assessment Report will be submitted pursuant to the requirements of Rule 62-780.600, F.A.C.

+6. Closure of any Surface Water Management System(s)

+[Chapters 62-257, 62-701, and 62-780, F.A.C.]

+XXXIII.
 RECORDS MAINTAINED AT THE FACILITY

-A. These Conditions or a copy thereof shall be kept at the site.
+A. These Conditions or a copy thereof shall be kept at the Site.

-B. The Licensee shall hold at the site, or other location designated by these Conditions, records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation required by these Conditions, copies of all reports required by these Conditions, and records of all data used to complete the SCA for this approval.
-These materials shall be retained at least three (3) years from the date of the sample, measurement, report, or application unless otherwise specified by Department rule.
+B. The Licensee shall hold at the Site, or other location designated by these Conditions, records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation required by these Conditions, copies of all reports required by these Conditions, and records of all data used to complete the SCA for this approval.
+These materials shall be retained at least 3 years from the date of the sample, measurement, report, or Application unless otherwise specified by Department rule.

 C. Records of monitoring information shall include: